‘9 successive quarters of economic decline and an impending recession': Chidambaram attacks Govt

-NEW DELHI: Senior Congress leader P Chidambaram Friday attacked the NDA Government over its handling of the economy, alleging the BJP-led dispensation has caused nine successive quarters of economic decline and an impending recession in 2020-21.
+NEW DELHI, July 17: Senior Congress leader P Chidambaram Friday attacked the NDA Government over its handling of the economy, alleging the BJP-led dispensation has caused nine successive quarters of economic decline and an impending recession in 2020-21.

 “Those who scoff at the UPA’s record must know that economists are laughing at their ignorance and ineptitude,” the former finance minister wrote on Twitter.